 Online shops rarely sell just a few products.
-If your shop has a few hundred or a thousand articles, it might help if you offered your customers a filtering option.
+If your shop has a few hundred or a thousand articles, it might help if you offer your customers a filtering option.
 You must do whatever you can to help your customer get to the desired product as soon as possible.
 Ecommerce filters can help you solve this problem.

-Why should you use eCommerce filters?
+Why should you use product filters in your online store?

-Flawless UX and usability are very important for SEO.
+Flawless UX and usability are essential for SEO.
 If you make your site function without fault, and your visitors can easily find what they want in your shop, you’ll get lower bounce rates and higher conversion rates.
 These are all signs for Google that your site works like it should and could result in higher rankings.

-How to use eCommerce filters
+How to use ecommerce filters

-Examples of eCommerce filters
+Examples of ecommerce filters for products

-On this page, you can select which type of headphone you are looking for, and Amazon instantly presents you with a list of suggestions.
-You can narrow it down further by filtering on price, features or wireless type.
+On this page, you can select which type of headphones you are looking for, and Amazon instantly presents you with a list of suggestions.
+You can narrow it down further by filtering on price, features, or wireless type.
 By doing this, Amazon has done a lot of hard work for the customer.
 In a couple of seconds, you have a manageable list of headphones to go through.

 Do you need new sportswear?
-Something to help you stay warm during your morning run, has a tight fit and is available in size M?
+Something to help you stay dry during your morning run, has a tight fit and is available in size M?
 You can find some tights using the thematic filter on Nike.com, see:

 Nike.com lets you easily filter types of products based on actual questions customers have.
 Choose the product category, then the sports, what you want it to do (keep you warm, cool, visible, et cetera), then a fit, a color, and size.
 In the end, you’ll be presented with just a couple of products that match your specific filters.

 Looking for a new couch can be one of the most frustrating experiences ever.
-It’s something you don’t buy every month, plus it will last quite awhile, so you have to be sure of your decision.
+It’s something you don’t buy every month, plus it will last quite a while, so you have to be sure of your decision.
 It can take some time to find the perfect couch.
 Wayfair helps customers filter their enormous couch selection with an impressive filter system.

-Wayfair.com must be the king of filtering since they use every filter type known to humanity, but still keep it manageable.
+Wayfair.com must be the king of filtering since they use every filter type known to humanity but still keep it manageable.
 In the couch section, you can filter on the popular options, but also handy ones like style, print, back style, application, frame finish, et cetera.
 It’s a massive array of filters that lets you narrow down the search results to specific products that match your specifications perfectly.

 The flip side of offering all these filters is that you have to make sure they are usable.
 Don’t present a list that never ends.
-If you have loads of option in a filter section, please truncate these.
+If you have loads of options in a filter section, please truncate these.
 Mayfair also uses a big + button to hide sections you don’t need.
 Another option is to make a list scrollable, although it’s probably better to truncate.
 Test whatever works for you.